shivannis/xandr-docs-public/xandr-docs/articles/data-providers/integrating-your-data.md

 ---
-title : Integrating Your Data
+title: Integrating Your Data
-description : Learn the process in Data Provider Integration that helps in integrating your data. ms.custom : data-providers ms.date : 11/29/2023
+description: Learn the process in Data Provider Integration that helps in integrating your data. ms.custom: data-providers ms.date: 11/29/2023
 ---